christinew7/61040_concept_backend/context/design/concepts/Library/implementation.md/steps/file.69e54d42.md

       return { error: `User ${owner} does not have a library.` };
     }

-    const deleteResult = await this.files.deleteOne({
+    // Delete the specific file associated with the library const deleteResult = await this.files.deleteOne({
       _id: file,
       library: ownerLibrary._id,
     });

-    if (deleteResult.deletedCount === 0) {
+    // verifies the file was actually deleted if (deleteResult.deletedCount === 0) {
       return { error: `File ${file} not found in library for user ${owner}.` };
     }